tlevine/www.thomaslevine.com/content/!/hovering-cycle/index.md

 but people are overall more likely to use a dirty posture in the cleanliness model than in the privacy model.
-Keep in mind that these models use different subsets of the data; the first model uses only private scenarios, and the second uses only scenarious that did not mention cleanliness.
+Keep in mind that these models use different subsets of the data; the first model uses only private scenarios, and the second uses only scenarios that did not mention cleanliness.

 This is all to say that privacy level and cleanliness level appear to have similar impacts on choice of posture.